-The Cambridge Latin American Research in Education Collective, with the support of the Centre of Latin American Studies (CLAS) and the Faculty of Education, University of Cambridge, invite you to a conversation with Prof. Walter Mignolo, William Hane Wannamaker Distinguished Professor of Romance Studies at Duke University, and a key thinker of the decolonial project.
+The Cambridge Latin American Research in Education Collective, with the support of the Centre of Latin American Studies (CLAS) and the Faculty of Education, University of Cambridge, invite you to watch a conversation with Prof. Walter Mignolo, William Hane Wannamaker Distinguished Professor of Romance Studies at Duke University, and a key thinker of the decolonial project.

-The seminar will focus on Prof. Mignolo’s perspective of the invention of Latin America and the possibilities of the decolonial epistemic turn in the present.
+The seminar focus on Prof. Mignolo’s perspective of the invention of Latin America and the possibilities of the decolonial epistemic turn in the present.

 The book “The Idea of Latin America” (2005) by Prof. Mignolo is a geo-political manifesto which insists on the need to leave behind an idea that belonged to the nation-building mentality of nineteenth-century Europe.
 To learn more about the discussion of the book “The Idea of Latin America” visit CLAREC website under the reading group section here https://clarec.org/reading-group/

 To watch this conversation, please access the video below.
 See the Q&A and chat of this event here.

 CLAREC is pleased to invite you to the seminar regarding OECD, Governance, and PISA in the Mexican education system.
 The seminar is led by Dr Israel Moreno Salto, Cambridge alumnus, who discuss his joint paper with Professor Susan Robertson, titled: “On the ‘life of numbers’ in governing Mexico’s education system: a multiscalar account of the OECD’s PISA“.
 This paper reports on a large multi-scalar, multi-method and multi-actor dataset on the Mexican education system, where they explore what actors located at different scales know about PISA, and whether and how they use it in education policy and practice decisions.
 Paper available here.